Steps to Build an SSL Certificate Trust Chain

 Overview

-To build a complete trust chain, you must have:
+To build a fully functional SSL trust chain, you need the following certificates:

 Example Chain File Format